jan-Lope/toki-sin/README.md

 * Equivalent of predicate _to be_.
 Proposal: _sama_ -- _waso li sama lili_ meaning “the bird is small”?
 * The number of words should be limited to less than 500.
 More like even less.
 There should be very good reasons to add new words.
 * Morphology: Toki Pona does without, Esperanto has very regular morphology.
 Should be able to do without.
+* Prepositions should be clearly visible.
+* Clear identification of numbers.
+* The use of punctuation marks and other special characters should be clearly defined.